IRS 101: Common Questions About 1099 Forms For Small Businesses

 If the mistake is on a 1099-MISC form that you receive, you need to notify the IRS and the business that issued the form.
 If you receive a 1099 for services you never provided, however, fraud or identity theft could be at work.
 Because failing to report 1099 income on your 1040 form is an excellent way to trigger an audit, you should be vigilant about making sure both parties know the form was sent in error.

 As you can see, 1099-MISC forms are the standard reporting document for most financial exchanges in the small business world.
-Keeping careful track of payments and services and knowing when the reporting deadlines are may not guarantee a stress-free tax season, but they will certainly make the process go more smoothly!
+Keeping careful track of payments and services (not to mention managing your invoices properly, even if with a simple invoice tool) and knowing when the reporting deadlines are may not guarantee a stress-free tax season, but they will certainly make the process go more smoothly!